baptistelabat/braidpy/docs/source/index.md

-# 🚧 Documentation in Progress
+# Documentation

-This documentation is currently under construction.
-Please refer to the [README](https://github.com/your-repo-link) on the GitHub page for the most up-to-date information.
+Please refer to the [README](https://github.com/baptistelabat/braidpy) on the GitHub page for the most up-to-date information.
 Development documentation is available at https://baptistelabat.github.io/braidpy Documentation of release version can be consulted at https://braidpy.readthedocs.io/en/latest/